voltangle/Hackintosh-840/README.md

 ![](https://img.shields.io/badge/Latest%20supported-Big%20Sur%20Public%20Beta%201-orange)

 # Hackintosh 840
 This repo contains EFI configuration, kext and many other for HP ElteBook 840 G3 laptop.
+This EFi might be compatible with other laptops from EliteBook 840 lineup(not tested).

 ## Contents